 Well, actually, not quite.

-New research suggests that the biggest culprit in college sleep deprivation is--as you probably guessed by the topic of this site--stress!
+Research suggests that the biggest culprit in college sleep deprivation is--as you probably guessed by the topic of this site--stress!
 That's right.
 According to research, stress about school and life keeps 68 percent of students awake at night, 20 percent of them at least once a week.
 Stress affects their sleep quality far more than alcohol, caffeine or late-night electronics use, and more than 60 percent of college students have disturbed sleep-wake patterns and many take drugs and alcohol regularly to help them do one or the other, says a study from Roxanne Prichard, an assistant professor of psychology at the University of St. Thomas, in St. Paul, Minn., and Daniel Taylor, an assistant professor of psychology at the University of North Texas.

 The study of 1,125 students appears online in the Journal of Adolescent Health.
 It found that only 30 percent of students sleep at least eight hours a night, the average requirement for young adults.
 During the week, 20 percent of students pull all-nighters at least once a month and 35 percent stay up until 3 a.m. at least once a week.
 Twelve percent of poor sleepers miss class three or more times a month or fall asleep in class.
 (And I thought it was just me!)